SoftwareAG/c8y-docs/src/documents/guides/web/smart-toolkit.html.md

 ---
 order: 70
-title: Web SDK for Angular JS
+title: Web SDK for AngularJS
 layout: default
 ---

-## Overview
+## Web SDK for AngularJS Overview

+In the following document you will get an overview on the *Web SDK for AngularJS* which allows you to

-*Smart Apps Toolkit* allows you to create [AngularJS](https://angularjs.org/) components that are connected to Cumulocity ecosystem.
-With `c8y.sdk`, you can use *AngularJS* services as documented [here](http://resources.cumulocity.com/documentation/jssdk/latest/).
-In this document, we describe step-by-step how to create a simple *AngularJS* application using *c8y.sdk*.
+* create [AngularJS](https://angularjs.org/) components that are connected to Cumulocity ecosystem by making use of *AngularJS* services from `c8y.core` as documented [here](http://resources.cumulocity.com/documentation/jssdk/latest/)
+* implement custom functionalities tailored to your use case

 For the basic concepts of Cumulocity applications, please see [Developing applications](/guides/concepts/applications).

-For reference information, please see the [Plugins reference](/guides/web/reference).
+## Developing an Application

-The result of this tutorial is available at [https://bitbucket.org/m2m/cumulocity-examples](https://bitbucket.org/m2m/cumulocity-examples) under folder `hello-core-api`.
+The following chapter will guide you through the process of building a simple AngularJS application using `c8y.sdk`.
+The resulting solution is available at [https://bitbucket.org/m2m/cumulocity-examples](https://bitbucket.org/m2m/cumulocity-examples) under folder `hello-core-api`.
 If you wish to run it, either clone the repo or download it from bitbucket and do as follows:

 > Go to `hello-core-api/js/app.js` and find the lines with `c8yCumulocityProvider`.
 Use `c8yCumulocityProvider.setAppKey` and `c8yCumulocityProvider.setBaseUrl` to set your application key and your *Cumulocity domain*.
 Then: